Dental wastewater discharges

 - If your office is located in the purple area on the KCIW compliance area map, send your compliance report to King County Industrial Waste at the address on the report.

-- If your office is located outside of the purple area on the KCIW compliance area map, send your report to WA State Dept. of Ecology, Water Quality Program at the address on the report.
+- If your office is located outside of the purple area on the KCIW compliance area map, follow the link below for further instructions from the Department of Ecology:

 Deadline for sending the compliance report: